Frequently Asked Questions

 Preschool program applications require the following:

-- Proof of residency in the Tigard-Tualatin School District Boundary (any of the following are accepted: recent utility bill, cable bill, rental or lease agreement, or mortgage statement)
+- Proof of residency in the Tigard-Tualatin School District Boundary (any of the following are accepted: a utility bill dated within the last 90 days, which can include a cable bill, rental or lease agreement, or mortgage statement)

 Community Action Head Start